 The long answer is that border collies experience both regular and seasonal shedding.

-The American Kennel Club suggests brushing two or three times a week to help reduce stray hair.
-However, due to the breed’s listing as a ‘seasonal shedder’ – neither frequent nor infrequent – some shedding will always occur, especially during different times.
+The American Kennel Club suggests brushing two or three times a week to help reduce stray hair, but, due to the breed’s listing as a ‘seasonal shedder’ – neither frequent or infrequent – some shedding will always occur, especially during different times.

 When do Border Collies Shed the Most?